konstantinakatmada/stopwatch/README.md

 # Stopwatch

-## A stopwatch made using JavaScript.
+## A stopwatch made using JavaScript/ HTML.
 It forms part of a coding challenge for TPXImpact.

 # The Task

-## For this task I created an HTML page with a functional stopwatch.
+ For this task I created an HTML page with a functional stopwatch.
 The stopwatch is accurate.

 # User Stories